 Insulation that regulates the temperature inside a building helps reduce condensation.
 First, it keeps the interior temperature from fluctuating as much between day and night, limiting the amount of “dew” deposited on surfaces overnight.
-Second, it prevents warm, moisture-laden air from reaching the metal surfaces on the interior of the building.
-For insulation to work effectively, it needs to be continuous.
+Second, it prevents warm, moisture-laden air from reaching the metal surfaces on the building’s interior.
+So, for insulation to work effectively, it needs to be continuous.
 Placing it only between the metal studs means water vapor can still accumulate between the panels and seep into the insulation.

 #2 Install Vapor Barriers

 A vapor barrier is also necessary to protect the building from condensation.
-This barrier helps to keep moisture from the outside from penetrating into the building.
+This barrier helps to keep moisture from the outside from penetrating the building.
 Again, properly sealing the building envelope is what helps keep moisture to a minimum.
-Many vapor barriers are also designed to serve as radiant heat barriers, addressing the temperature differential and humidity at the same time.
+Many vapor barriers are also designed to serve as radiant heat barriers, addressing the temperature differential and humidity simultaneously.
 Windows, doors, foundation sills, and side/end laps need thorough sealing to keep moisture out.

 #3 Ventilate the Interior

 There are many reasons moisture might occur inside a metal structure, increasing the humidity.
-For example, in agricultural buildings, livestock give off a lot of moisture as they breathe, sweat and eliminate.
+For example, in agricultural buildings, livestock gives off a lot of moisture as they breathe, sweat, and eliminate.
 Gas or oil-based heaters can also raise the humidity in a building.
 Encouraging air exchange between the interior and exterior helps keep things dry.
 You can do this by opening a window, running a fan or AC compressor, or installing screened vents or louvers on the walls/roof.
 Heaters should vent to the outside of the building.
-Dehumidifiers might help in some situations, but they are costly and require good drainage.
+Also, dehumidifiers might help in some situations, but they are costly and require good drainage.

 #4 Look for Condensation Troubles Up Above

-If the insulation on the underside of the roof is sagging and not in full contact with the metal, this is a great place for hidden condensation to accumulate and cause trouble.
-Roof leaks or moisture seeping in through penetrations can cause a lot of moisture to build up in the ceiling insulation over time.
+If the insulation on the roof’s underside is sagging and not in full contact with the metal, this is a great place for hidden condensation to accumulate and cause trouble.
+Roof leaks or moisture seeping through penetrations can cause a lot of moisture to build up in the ceiling insulation over time.
 This type of problem can occur when flashing is missing, incorrectly installed, or damaged.

 #5 Prevent Water Seeping from Below

-In regions where moisture can seep up from the ground, having gravel, crushed rock, or other drainage materials under the concrete slab can help limit condensation around the base of the structure.
+In regions where moisture can seep up from the ground, having gravel, crushed rock, or other drainage materials under the concrete slab can help limit condensation around the structure’s base.
 Roof runoff and other sources of water should be drained away from the foundation as well.
 A vapor retarder can also be placed between a subfloor and the ground slab.

 It’s possible to retrofit insulation and ventilation into an existing metal building, but it’s easier to design things right from the start to limit or prevent condensation in steel buildings.
-To begin the design process, contact our team today.
+So, to begin the design process, contact our team today.